renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 title: Learn Programming in Ceylon - Part 2
 ---

-## Under construction!

-Will update this soon!
-Currently this is not done at all!

 ## Introduction

 In [Part 1](http://renatoathaydes.github.io/Learn-Programming-In-Ceylon-Part-1) of this series, we had a look at quite a